-Bullying is not tolerated at our school.
-We ensure bullying behaviour is identified and addressed with appropriate and proportionate consequences.
-All bullying complaints will be taken seriously and responded to sensitively at our school.
+Bullying complaints will be taken seriously and responded to sensitively at our school.

-Students who may be experiencing bullying behaviour, or students who have witnessed bullying behaviour, are encouraged to report their concerns to school staff or another trusted adult as soon as possible.
+Students who may be experiencing bullying behaviour, or students who have witnessed bullying behaviour, are encouraged to report their concerns to school staff as soon as possible.